TheMonk2121/ai-dev-tasks/400_guides/400_04_development-workflow-and-standards.md

 - Starting a new feature or refactor
 - Planning or reviewing implementation steps
 - Aligning on commit, review, and testing standards
-- Preparing changes for deployment
+- Preparing changes for deploymen

 ## ✅ Expected Outcomes